Coast Guard medevacs shark attack victim from fishing vessel 35 miles off Grand Isle, Louisiana

 |Downloads:

-This work, Coast Guard medevacs shark attack victim from fishing vessel 35 miles off Grand Isle, Louisiana [Image 2 of 2], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Coast Guard medevacs shark attack victim from fishing vessel 35 miles off Grand Isle, Louisiana, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT